spacetelescope/imexam/docs/imexam/example1.rst

     viewer=imexam.connect()

-If you already have a window running, you can ask for a list of windows
+If you already have a window running, you can ask for a list of windows; windows that you start from the imexam package will not show up, this is to keep control over their processes and prevent double assignments.

 ::

     imexam.list_active_ds9()